courtneycarreira/courtneycarreira.github.io/index.md

 ## About Me

-I am an undergraduate at Johns Hopkins University, graduating in May 2023 with a B.S. in Physics and minor in Applied Mathematics & Statistics.
+I am a first-year graduate student at the University of California, Santa Cruz, in the Department of Astronomy and Astrophysics.
 I am an observational astronomer, with a particular interest in star formation and its associated processes.

 {% include_relative _includes/publications.html %}